 Dacher Keltner: Yeah.
-Well it’s good to hear that there’s, it’s penetrating in even in New York City.
+Well it’s good to hear that it’s, it’s penetrating in even in New York City.

 Dan Harris: We have a meditation room at ABC News on the 13th floor of the building right around the corner from